 The fair value method requires the use of an option valuation model to value employee stock options.
 Torchmark has elected to use the Black-Scholes valuation model for option expensing.
-A summary of assumptions for options granted in each of the three years 2011 through 2013 is as follows:
+A summary of assumptions for options granted in each of the three years 2012 through 2014 is as follows:

-2013 2012 2011
+2014 2013 2012

-Volatility factor 38.5% 39.4% 42.3%
+Volatility factor 30.9% 38.5% 39.4%

-Dividend yield 1.1% 1.0% 1.0%
+Dividend yield .89% 1.1% 1.0%

-Expected term (in years) 5.62 5.55 4.66
+Expected term (in years) 5.65 5.62 5.55

-Risk-free rate 1.1% 1.3% 2.0%
+Risk-free rate 1.9% 1.1% 1.3%

 The expected term is generally derived from Company experience.
 However, expected terms are determined based on the simplified method as permitted by Staff Accounting Bulletins 107 and 110 when company experience is insufficient.
 The Torchmark Corporation 2011 Incentive Plan replaced all previous plans and allows for option grants with a ten-year contractual term which vest over five years in addition to seven-year grants which vest over three years as permitted by the previous plans.
-The Company has sufficient experience with sevenyear grants that vest in three years, but no historical experience with five-year vesting.
-Therefore, Torchmark has used the simplified method to determine the expected term for the ten-year grants with five-year vesting and will do so until such experience is developed.
+The Company has sufficient experience with seven-year grants that vest in three years, but insufficient historical experience with five-year vesting.
+Therefore, Torchmark has used the simplified method to determine the expected term for the ten-year grants with five-year vesting and will do so until adequate experience is developed.
 Volatility and risk-free interest rates are assumed over a period of time consistent with the expected term of the option.
 Volatility is measured on a historical basis.
 Monthly data points are utilized to derive volatility for periods greater than three years.
 Expected dividend yield is based on current dividend yield held constant over the expected term.
 Once the fair value of an option has been determined, it is amortized on a straight-line basis over the employee's service period for that grant (from the grant date to the date the grant is fully vested).
+Expenses for restricted stock and restricted stock units are based on the grant-date fair value allocated on a straight-line basis over the service period.
+Performance share expense is recognized based on management's estimate of the probability of meeting the metrics identified in the performance share award agreement, assigned to each service period as these estimates develop.